Peddapalli: Rail

 Peddapalli has a railway station which is called as Peddapalli Railway Junction.
 It is operated by the Secunderabad Railway Division of South Central Railway (SCR).
-The station is located in the main line which connects New Delhi (NDLS) - Chennai Central (MAS) railway line.
-As a junction, it serves for Peddapalli (PDPL) - Nizamabad (NZB) railway line.
+The station is located in the main line which connects Delhi-Chennai railway line.
+As a junction, it serves for Peddapalli-Nizamabad railway line.
+Peddapalli -kachiguda demu express and peddapalli - Karimnagar - Nizamabad demu passengers start from here.